How Much Does a Trip to Italy Cost?

 Travel in shoulder or low season for reduced rates on accommodations.
 Save about $1000.

 Don’t take a tour of the Vatican Museum.
-Instead, go on your own or skip it and try the National Museum ($50) and/or the Borghese Gallery ($68) instead.
-Save $400.
+Instead, go on your own if you can handle the crowds and the wait, or skip it and try the National Museum ($25) and/or the Borghese Gallery ($45) instead, a little more if your kids are older than 11.
+Save approx. $500.

 Skip Venice.
 If you have only 11 nights, I recommend skipping Venice and splitting the time between Rome and Florence with a day trip to Siena, Fiesole or the Tuscan wine country.
 We squeezed Venice in knowing we’d be back to explore Rome and Florence again.